How to Make Celery Juice (In a Juicer)

 A glass of celery juice and a celery stalk

 I’ve always prescribed an 80/20 approach to my diet, trying to consume a primarily healthy 80%, with 20% treats along the way.
 One way I love to provide my body with a concentrated dose of nutrients and benefits is through juicing!
-And, while I’ve shared recipes for healthful immunity and energy juice shots, plain celery juice has taken the health world by storm.
+And, while I’ve shared recipes for healthful immunity and ginger turmeric immune boosting energy shots, plain celery juice has taken the health world by storm.
 Why?

 Well, it’ll take you probably less than 10 seconds of Googling to come across some of the many testimonials by people worldwide turning to celery juice as practically a cure-all – including claiming it can boost energy levels, clear skin, reduce inflammation, and even improve symptoms of several chronic illnesses.
 Some even claim that drinking fresh celery juice enabled them to ditch daily medications.